Ketho/vscode-wow-api/README.md

 ## Instructions
 * The extension will automatically load when opening an addon folder with a [.toc](https://warcraft.wiki.gg/wiki/TOC_format) file.
-* Alternatively the `Activate WoW API extension` command manually activates it.
+* Alternatively the `Activate WoW API extension` command manually enables it.

 ![](img/readme/activate.png)